 Popular tools:

-How it works: For each genome position, the caller stacks up all covering reads, counts bases, calculates likelihood of a real variant versus error, considers quality scores, checks depth (20-30+ reads give confidence), and applies filters.
+How it works: For each genome position, the variant caller stacks up all covering reads, counts bases, calculates the likelihood of a real variant versus sequencing error, considers quality scores, checks depth (20-30+ reads provide confidence), and applies statistical filters.

 Example: